ORLANDO DUI LAWYER

 The full impact of a DUI conviction is much broader than the legal penalties assessed by the Court.
 Your employment may be at risk.
 Your insurance may be cancelled or your rates increased by thousands a year.
 It may even be used in a custody proceeding I the case of a divorce.

 If you have been arrested for a DUI, you need an experienced, DUI defense attorney who is focused on fighting these unique types of cases.
-Call us for a FREE CONSULTATION so that you can find out more about our extensive qualifications as DUI defense attorneys in Central Florida.
+Call our DUI lawyers for a FREE CONSULTATION so that you can find out more about our extensive qualifications as DUI defense attorneys in Central Florida.

 Stage One – Formal Hearing or no?